movermeyer/scrapy/docs/topics/request-response.rst

     :type url: string

-    :param callback: the function that will be called with the response of this request (once its downloaded) as its first parameter.
+    :param callback: the function that will be called with the response of this request (once it's downloaded) as its first parameter.
 For more information see :ref:`topics-request-response-ref-request-callback-arguments` below.
        If a Request doesn't specify a callback, the spider's :meth:`~scrapy.spiders.Spider.parse` method will be used.